TheMarex/ba-thesis/ba.md

 extended and tuned with respect to results from the dynamics simulation.

-The pattern generator makes extensive usage of Simoxs VirtualRobot, for providing a model of the robot and the associated task of compting the forward- and inverse kinematics.
+The pattern generator makes extensive usage of Simoxs VirtualRobot, for providing a model of the robot and the associated task of computing the forward- and inverse kinematics.

 Generating a walking pattern consists of multiple steps: